-- Exploring and Responding to artists: students will analyse and evaluate artworks by others and/ or themselves. - Creating and Making Artworks: students will generate and develop ideas, reflect on their own practice, and manipulate materials to communicate ideas, perspectives and/ or meaning/s.
+- Exploring and Responding to artists: students will analyse and evaluate artworks by others and/ or - Creating and Making Artworks: students will generate and develop ideas, reflect on their own practice, and manipulate materials to communicate ideas, perspectives and/ or meaning/s.

-Presenting Artworks: students will explore how to curate and present artworks in exhibitions in order to engage audiences.
+curate and present artworks in exhibitions in order to engage audiences.